Naloxone Training for Schools

 Overdose Lifeline Can Help

-Overdose Lifeline's Naloxone training has helped more than 400,000 people in 30+ U.S. states learn how to recognize and respond to an opioid overdose.
+Overdose Lifeline's Naloxone training has helped more than 1,000,000 people in 42+ U.S. states learn how to recognize and respond to an opioid overdose.

-The School Naloxone Opioid Overdose Training has been specifically developed to assist schools in overdose prevention and response.
+The School Naloxone Opioid Overdose Training has been specifically developed to assist schools staff in overdose prevention and response.

 Course Overview

-Download the course overview School-Naloxone-Opioid-Overdose-Training-Overview.pdf
+Download the course overview School Naloxone Opioid Education Training.pdf

 Are You an Indiana School?